bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 An Input module executor provides the following methods with default implementations but they can be overridden.

 1) "tokenize":
       It is invoked every time when a new portion of data is received.
 It processes a flow of bytes to determine the beginning and the end of the Interval (significant set of bytes in incoming flow of bytes).
-By default it returns None value (means that it is impossible to determine an Interval).
-If Interval detected, method should return it (first and last indexes of Interval's elements in flow of bytes).
-Resulting interval can either contain message or not.
+By default it returns None value (meaning that it is impossible to determine an Interval).
+If Interval detected, method should return it (the first and the last indexes of Interval elements in the flow of bytes).
+The resulting interval can either contain message or not.

 2) "parse":
-      If "tokenize" method returns an Interval, this method is invoked.
+     This method is invoked once the "tokenize" method returns an Interval.
 It processes both a buffer with incoming data (a flow of bytes) and an Interval (an output of "tokenize" method).
 Its purpose is to define whether the Interval contains a message or meaningless data.
 Default return value is None.
 The same value should be returned if Interval contains meaningless data.
-If Interval contains message, return value should be "InputEnvelope".
+If Interval contains a message, the "InputEnvelope" value should be returned.

 3) "createProcessedMessageResponse":
       It is invoked after each call of parse method.
 Its purpose is to create response to the source of data - instance of InputStreamingResponse.